mobify/mobifyjs/www/docs/template-reference.md

 [Reserved Keys]({{ site.baseurl }}/docs/konf-reference/#reserved-keys)
 for a list of these.

-Note that when we talk about changing levels of context below, we simply mean traversing the levels of this context tree.
+Note that when we talk about changing levels of context below, we mean traversing the levels of this context tree.

 ##  `{foo}` - Variables: Select & Render A Single Variable